mdjx/PSLANScan/README.md

 PSLANScan is a PowerShell module for layer 2 host discovery via ARP.
 It quickly finds live hosts on your network segment given a list of IP addresses, even if the hosts have ICMP/ping blocked by a firewall.

-The module is a single function but is packaged for convenience.

 ## Installation